radiodee1/awesome-chatbot/stt/README.md

-## Alternative for Google Text To Speech
+## Alternative for Google Text To Speech: Pocketsphinx

 For this prerequisite we built pocketsphinx from source.